vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/british-assault/life_in_indian_village.md

 To discuss that subject would, however, take me too far from the Indian village, and I willingly hand over the reader to the excellent guidance of the native gentle man who is ready to direct his steps on the banks of the Palar.

 M. E. GRANT DUFF.
 NATIONAL ARCHIVES OF INDIA

+## Introductory remarks
-Introductory remarks—The headman-The accountant-The
+—The headman-The accountant-The watchman

-watchman

 "Has any one studied the village life of the South ?
 Are there no facts to be collected from a careful examination of it, which would be useful to some future Sir Henry Maine?
 If there are, surely you should be the people to collect them.
 It makes one who has a strong feeling for South India a little sad, to read such a book as Professor Max Müller's India, What can it teach us? and to see how very little it has to do with India south of the Vindhyan range."
 So said our late Governor, Sir M. E. Grant.
-Duff, in the remarkable address he delivered last year to the Madras University graduates, when, in his capacity of Chancellor of the University, he drew their attention to the several branches of study to which they

-26

-LIFE IN AN INDIAN VILLAGE.

-1 village.

-could usefully devote their time and in which they might instruct their Aryan brother of the West.
-Life in an Indian village is a very interesting study, and it is the object of the present book to picture the life of the Hindu as seen in a South Indian vi
+Duff, in the remarkable address he delivered last year to the Madras University graduates, when, in his capacity of Chancellor of the University, he drew their attention to the several branches of study to which they could usefully devote their time and in which they might instruct their Aryan brother of the West.
+Life in an Indian village is a very interesting study, and it is the object of the present book to picture the life of the Hindu as seen in a South Indian village.

 It is a fact well known even to the most superficial observer of Hindu society that every portion of the system upon which that society has been constructed is tinged with religion.
 The Hindus are essentially a religious people, and our ancient lawgivers taking advantage of this characteristic of the nation, constructed a system which was made to be religiously binding.
 The manners, the customs, and the ordinary daily duties have their origin in religion.
 For instance, daily washing of the body, which is considered good from a sanitary point of view, is enjoined as a religious duty, and, even to this day, a person who disobeys this religious duty is shunned and avoided by his friends.
 Thus, in fact, the Hindu lives, moves, and has his being in religion.

-Besides this, it is a fact also well known that there is no nation in the world so conservative as the Hindus-no people who stick with such
+Besides this, it is a fact also well known that there is no nation in the world so conservative as the Hindus-no people who stick with such wonderful tenacity to the manners and customs instituted by their forefathers as we ourselves.

-INTRODUCTORY REMARKS.

-wonderful tenacity to the manners and customs instituted by their forefathers as we ourselves.
 Ask a Hindu why he follows this custom or that, and he will immediately say that his father taught him to do so, and that it was handed down to him from time immemorial.
 And yet to none are the words of the poet

 “We think our fathers fools, so wise we grow;